AI YouTube Thumbnail Maker

 Is there an image-to-image / edit mode?

-Yes, but on the desktop app rather than the browser portal — the desktop's AI Image page accepts up to 3 reference images for multi-reference composition (combine the colors of image 1 with the layout of image 2, etc.).
-The browser tool today is text-to-image only; reference-image support is on the roadmap.
+Yes — in the desktop app's AI Image tool, which accepts up to 3 reference images for multi-reference composition (combine the colors of image 1 with the layout of image 2, etc.).
+Text-to-image is the default; multi-reference composition is a desktop feature.

 What style works best for faceless YouTube channels?